fsharp/fslang-design/FSharp.Core-4.7.0/FS-1070-offside-relaxations.md

 # Summary
 [summary]: #summary

-F#'s indentation rules are overly stringent for the argument lists of functions, implicit constructors, and static methods.
+F#'s indentation rules are overly stringent for the argument lists implicit constructors and static methods.
 This RFC relaxes the rules for these cases by adding some permitted "undentations".

 ## Code Examples